magento/devdocs/guides/v2.2/b2b/negotiable-order-workflow.md

 ### Adjust the negotiable quote

-The merchant accepts the buyer's request for a 2.5% discount.
+The seller accepts the buyer's request for a 2.5% discount.
 The `negotiated_price_type` value of `1` indicates a percentage discount.

 **Headers**